-Nepal and the French Republic entered into diplomatic relations on 20 April 1949.
-The relations between Nepal and France continue to be informed by immense goodwill, trust and mutual respect on both sides.
-They both established their embassies in each other’s capital in June 1967.
-H.E.
-Mr Sardul Shamsher JB Rana represents Nepal as the first residential ambassador to France.
+The bilateral relations between Nepal and France have remained excellent ever since the establishment of diplomatic relations on 20 April 1949.
+The relations between Nepal and France ever since continue to be informed by immense goodwill, trust and mutual respect on both sides.
+They both established their Embassies in each other’s capital in 1967.
+Mr. Sardul Shamsher Rana was the first residential Ambassador to France.

 Exchange of Visits

-The long standing friendly ties between Nepal and France received further momentum with the various high level visits.
-The recent and prominent ones among them include:
+The long standing friendly ties between Nepal and France received further momentum with the various high level visits, of which the recent and prominent ones include:

 From Nepali side:

-- 3rd October 2006, the then Deputy Prime Minister and Minister for Foreign Affairs, Mr. K.P.
-Sharma Oli met with the President of the French Constitutional Council Pierre Mazeau.
+- On 3 October 2006, Rt.
+Hon.
+K.P.
+Sharma Oli, in his capacity as Deputy Prime Minister and Minister for Foreign Affairs, met with the President of the French Constitutional Council Pierre Mazeau.

-- 1995, the then Deputy Prime Minister and Minister for Foreign Affairs, Mr. Madhav Kumar Nepal, official visit.
+- In 1995, Deputy Prime Minister and Minister for Foreign Affairs Mr. Madhav Kumar Nepal paid an official visit.

-- April 1995, the then Prime Minister Mr. Man Mohan Adhikary, on his way back from Denmark after attending the World Summit on Social Development.
+- In April 1995, Prime Minister Late Mr. Man Mohan Adhikary, on his way back from Denmark after attending the World Summit on Social Development, visited France.

-- October 1966, Late King Mahendra, State Visit to France where he was welcomed by the then General Charles de Gaulle.
+- In October 1966, Late King Mahendra, paid a State Visit to France.

 From French side: